The angel of the Lord encamps around those who fear him and delivers them. Psalm 34:7

 Warnings from Israel’s Past

-1 Now I would not have you ignorant, brothers, that our fathers were all under the cloud, and all passed through the sea; 2 and were all baptized into Moses in the cloud and in the sea; 3 and all ate the same spiritual food; 4 and all drank the same spiritual drink.
+1 Now I would not have you ignorant, brothers, that our fathers were all under the cloud; and everyone passed through the sea 2 and were all baptized into Moses in the cloud and in the sea; 3 and everyone ate the same spiritual food; 4 and everyone drank the same spiritual drink.
 For they drank of a spiritual rock that followed them, and the rock was Christ.
 5 However with most of them, God was not well pleased, for they were overthrown in the wilderness.

 6 Now these things were an example to us, to the intent we should not lust after evil things, as they also lusted.
 7 Do not be idolaters, as some of them were.
 As it is written,

 “The people sat down to eat and drink and rose up to play.” a

 8 Let us not commit sexual immorality, as some of them committed, and in one day 23,000 fell.
 9 Let us not test Christ, as some of them tested, and perished by the serpents.
 10 Do not grumble, as some of them also grumbled, and perished by the destroyer.
 11 Now all these things happened to them by way of example, and they were written for our admonition, on whom the ends of the ages have come.
 12 Therefore let him who thinks he stands, be careful that he does not fall.

 13 No temptation has taken you except what is common to man.
-God is faithful, who will not allow you to be tempted above what you are able, but will with the temptation also make the way of escape, that you may be able to endure it.
+God is faithful, who will not allow you to be tempted above what you are able to withstand, but will, with the temptation, also make the way of escape, that you may be able to endure it.